 Mount Mary University students find a stimulating learning environment in the cluster of campus buildings.
 Arches, inspired by traditional English Gothic buildings, unite many structures on campus, both architecturally and aesthetically.
 Notre Dame Hall houses administrative offices, classrooms, and art studios, Stiemke Hall, a chapel, and an interfaith center.
 The Gerhardinger Center houses the Natural Sciences and Occupational Therapy programs on the second and third floors.
 The first floor is a campus community center comprised of quiet and social lounges, a Cyber Café, a lecture hall, and meeting rooms.
-The Bloechl Recreation Center contains basketball and volleyball courts. as well as the Fitness Center.
-Kostka Hall and Fidelis Hall accommodate design studios for the fashion department and faculty offices.
+The Bloechl Recreation Center contains basketball and volleyball courts..
+Kostka Hall and Fidelis Hall accommodate design studios for Fashion courses and faculty offices.

 The upper floors of Caroline Hall contain the resident students' rooms and lounges.
-The first floor of Caroline Hall is home to additional administrative offices, the Ewens Center meeting room and Helfaer Hall.
+The first floor of Caroline Hall is home to additional administrative offices, the Center for Culture, Identity and Belonging (CCIB), and Helfaer Hall.
 The Marian Art Gallery, President's Dining Room, along with a Student Lounge and two additional dining spaces, comprise the remaining area of the first floor.
-The lower level houses the Barnes & Noble College Book Store, the Parkway Place, laundry facilities, and a new Health Sciences Learning Center and Nursing Skills Lab that supports the University's new four-year, onsite BSN degree.
+The lower level houses the Barnes & Noble College Book Store, Parkway Place, laundry facilities, and a new Health Sciences Learning Center and Nursing Skills Lab that supports the University's new four-year, onsite BSN degree.
 The Caroline Hall Gym features the Fitness Center.